 Early on in my “Whisky career” I used to be a “regular” at one of the few Cadenhead Shops that were around.
 Amsterdam had one of the first shops outside of Scotland.
-I tried quite a few Cadenhead bottlings in those days and bought maybe even more, so i still have quite a few of those older bottlings.
+I tried quite a few Cadenhead bottlings in those days and bought maybe even more, so I still have quite a few of those older bottlings.
 However, almost all the Cadenhead bottlings I brought home were cask strength versions, called Authentic Collection.
 At the same time Cadenhead bottled part of the same cask at 46% ABV, calling it the “Original Collection”, although I suspect, sometimes the whole cask was reduced and bottled at 46%.
 I’m not sure if there exists a cask strength version of this Cragganmore.
-I .have to admit I hardly own an “Original Collection” bottling (if any).
+I have to admit I hardly own an “Original Collection” bottling (if any).
 Cragganmore of course is one of the Diageo Distilleries, and is represented in the Classic Malts range.
 Since Diageo hugely promotes these Malts, it is always nice to compare that to one of the independent bottlings.
 I’ve already reviewed some of them on these pages.
 The 12yo, the 1988 Distillers Edition and the 29yo Special Edition.
 I also had a great 1993 Sherried Cragganmore, bottled by Duncan Taylor.
 Lets see how this 1989 Cadenheads offering will do.

 Color: Copper gold.

 Personally, I find Fino Sherry casks can produce very nice, but different Whiskies.
 For me it was something I had to grow into, and I guess I’m not finished growing just yet.
 I really do recognize the quality of the result, but it somehow is not something that like right off the bat.
 It needs some work.
-On the other side, I believe, this profile suits a nice Cuban cigar, if you pick the right one for it.
+On the other side, I believe, this profile suits a nice Cuban cigar, if you are able to pick the right one for it.